EsEnZeT/gbin/README.md

  * The browser displays the final URL with the key.
  * The key is never transmitted to the server, which therefore cannot decrypt data.

-When opening a g0bin URL:
+When opening a gbin URL:

 ![Decryption image](http://julianyap.com/g0bin/images/decryption.png)